JannekGundlach/PROVER-M/README.md

 ### Prerequisites
-For executing the *PROVER.exe* on a Windows system no necessary packages or programs are needed.
+For executing the *PROVER.exe* on a Windows system, no necessary packages or programs are needed.

 ### Source Code